 - Easy to wipe clean

 - No instructions on installation

 Non-magnetic and rustproof, this wall mount range hood is sturdy and long-lasting.
 Its powerful motor offers three speed levels.
 With five push buttons to control its functions, its European design can give your kitchen a posh look.
-At 450 CFM, it gives you the highest air flow with a sound as low as 65db.
+At 450 CFM, this stainless steel range hood gives you the highest air flow with a sound as low as 65 dB.

 - Durable build

 - Detachable filters are dishwasher-safe

 - Stain-resistant stainless steel body is easy to clean

 - Tends to vibrate excessively

 This advanced under-cabinet hood comes with a remote control that can operate from a distance of ten feet.
 It can be used to adjust the four-speed setting of the exhaust fan.
 When on high speed, the silent motors run at a noise of 65dB.
 It has a premium stainless steel body that is easy to maintain and clean.